 - We apply and extend human factors methods and systems thinking to conduct rigorous and innovative research; and

 - Our world leading research supports individuals, communities, governments and industry to optimise practice, performance and safety.

-The Centre’s research activities cross the following five core themes:
+The Centre’s research activities span the following five core themes:

 - Transport and Infrastructure;